Monorepo: Limitations and disadvantages

 With split repositories, access to a repository can be granted based upon need.
-A monorepo allows read access to all software in the project, possibly presenting new security issues.
+By default, a monorepo allows a contributor read access to all software in the project, which violates the principle of least privilege and can lead to security risks like source code leaks and supply-chain attacks.
 Note that there are versioning systems in which this limitation is not an issue.
 For example, when Subversion is used, it's possible to download any part of the repo (even a single directory), and path-based authorization can be used to restrict access to certain parts of a repository.